davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 ## Implementing Fault-Tolerant Consensus

-Our previous strategy of implementing distributed consensus was not fault tolerant because it relied  a single coordinator node to be solely responsible for storing and managing the varible.
+Our previous strategy of implementing distributed consensus was not fault tolerant because it relied on a single coordinator node to be solely responsible for storing and managing the varible.
 If we want something fault tolerant, we will have to do away with the coordinator and come up with an entirely peer-to-peer algorithm.
 Every node needs to have its own copy of the variable, and we need to come up with some protocol for them all to come into agreement as to what value they should store.

 Do you know any real-life leaderless, peer-to-peer algorithms for groups to come to consensus?